Race and ethnicity in Brazil: European, Arab and East Asian immigration

 These figures do not yet reflect the influx of the five million immigrants mentioned above, since up to 1872 only about 270,000 immigrants had arrived in Brazil.
-According to Judicael Clevelário's calculations, the total population of immigrant origin in 1872 would be of about 240,000 people; consequently, the total White population of non-immigrant origin for that year would be of about 3,540,000 people at least.
+According to Judicael Clevelário's calculations, the total population of immigrant origin in 1872 would be of about 240,000 people; consequently, the total White population of non-immigrant origin for that year would be of about 3,540,000 at least.

 In the 2010 census, Whites were the largest single group, but not the majority.
 In 2010, the ethnic backgrounds of Brazilians were: